uvillanueva/workshop-mango-react-typescript-docker/front/README.md

 ### Run the code

-as the part 1, you can run entire project by just running this following command:
+Like the part 1, you can run entire project by just running this following command:

     sudo docker-compose up --build to check if it worked well you can open [http://localhost:8889](http://localhost:8889) to view it in your browser.